-Melinda González, a native of Newark, New Jersey with ancestral home in Moca, Puerto Rico, is an Afro-Indigenous scholar-activist-poet of Puerto Rican descent.
+Melinda González, born in Newark, New Jersey with ancestral home in Moca, Puerto Rico, is an Afro-Indigenous scholar-activist-poet of Puerto Rican descent.
 She is a socio-cultural anthropologist, focused on environmental anthropology, whose work maps how disaster is differentially distributed across race, class, and gender.
 She brings decolonial and indigenous research methods to the study of new media technologies in environmental justice studies.
 González believes in academic social justice, starting with providing graduate students and contingent faculty with livable wages and access to free medical and mental health care.

 Beatriz Reyes-Foster is a mestiza scholar and researcher.
 A cultural and medical anthropologist, her research examines the intersections of health, medicine, and society in a variety of different settings and regions, particularly the ways in which these intersections reproduce health disparities and social inequality.
 Her research foci include mental health, reproduction, coloniality, and gender.
 Reyes-Foster has written about coloniality, identity, indigenous personhood and self, cultural constructions of health and illness, and the connections between religion, spiritual beliefs, and biomedicine.
 You can find her tweeting on @BeatriAnthro.